atheme-legacy/tethys/README.md

 ## Building

-If this source has been obtained via git, the following commands should be run first:
+If this source has been obtained via git, the following command should be run first:

-    $ git submodule init
-    $ git submodule update
+    $ git submodule update --init

 You will need to run `git submodule update` for each successive pull.
 Tethys can be then compiled and installed using the typical sequence: